-With Bishop Anthony Fisher OP, he was co-author of the Parramatta Pastoral Plan, Faith in Our Future (available here in PDF).
+With Archbishop-elect Anthony Fisher OP, he was co-author and coordinator of the Parramatta Pastoral Plan, Faith in Our Future (launched in 2014 and available here in PDF).
 The Pastoral Plan offers a theological vision for the Diocese, a range of practical actions for parishes to grow and share their faith, and numerous initiatives by diocesan agencies to support our communities realise a vision of mature and missionary discipleship.

 He has extensive experience within the Catholic Church in the context of parish, diocesan and religious life, with a focus on strategic planning and faith education in communities of faith.

 In his current role, Daniel is responsible for the implementation and periodic review of the Parramatta Pastoral Plan and its initiatives throughout its term.
 The Diocese takes in some 340,000 Catholics across 47 parish communities, a variety of youth and ecclesial movements, and institutional commitments including 80 Catholic schools, hospitals, migrant chaplaincies and social support services.

 Daniel has been published in a number of peer reviewed journals in the areas of ecclesiology, spirituality, youth ministry, and contemporary issues of pastoral concern in the life of the Catholic community.